Chevrolet · Bolt EV · 2018

 NHTSA has not published a safety rating for the 2018 Chevrolet Bolt EV.

-The most commonly reported complaint categories for the 2018 Chevrolet Bolt EV are steering (34 reports), electrical system (23 reports), power train (5 reports).
+The most commonly reported complaint categories for the 2018 Chevrolet Bolt EV are steering (34 reports), electrical system (23 reports), unknown or other (5 reports).

 Yes.
 NHTSA has 5 recalls on record for the 2018 Chevrolet Bolt EV.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.